The journey so far

 Whilst we are very proud of all that has been achieved, and very grateful for the amazing support that has made it possible, we are always looking to learn and improve.

 In 2021, we decided to change the name of the charity from Rwanda Aid to Rwanda Action.
-We feel this better reflects the way in which we work in partnership with the community and the government, and delegating day-to-day work to our excellent team of Rwandan managers.
+We feel this better reflects the way in which we work in partnership with the community and the government, and developing our excellent team of Rwandan managers.

 Our focus will remain on empowering people to help themselves.

-Finally, we are only prepared to consider interventions that are backed by substantial, rigorous evidence.
+Finally, our interventions must be backed by rigorous evidence and respond to community needs.
 This allows us to demonstrate beyond doubt the efficacy of our programmes.
 There is no better way of persuading the community and government to adopt and run with our initiatives and thereby ensuring scale and sustainability.

 To explore our current and future projects, please click here